Why Train at UT Southwestern

 The UT Southwestern Department of Emergency Medicine Residency Program is a three-year program, fully accredited by the Accreditation Council for Graduate Medical Education.
 Under the direction of Dustin Williams, M.D., Walter Green, M.D., and Jedidiah Leaf, M.D., our renowned residency program has been structured to prepare graduates for careers in every aspect of emergency medicine, from clinical practice to academics and fellowship training.

-The primary objective of our residency program is to provide an excellent and comprehensive experience, giving trainees exposure to emergency medicine’s many subspecialties.
+The primary objective of our residency program is to provide an excellent and comprehensive experience, giving trainees exposure to emergency medicine and its many subspecialties.
 This is accomplished by reinforcing the principles of sound patient care, procedural expertise, strong clinical and conference teaching, innovative research and academic writing, and humanism and ethical considerations.